bazelbuild/bazel-website/contributing.md

 1. A Bazel maintainer at Google will apply the patch to our internal version control system.
 The patch is exported as a Git commit, at which point the GitHub pull request is closed.

+If your change has user-visible effects, consider [adding release notes](release-notes.html).
+If it is an incompatible change, read the [guide for rolling out breaking changes](breaking-changes-guide.html).

 ## Setting up your coding environment